-These programs focus on connecting warriors with their peers, families, and communities.
-Through these important interactions, program staff build trust with warriors, help identify their readjustment needs, and then match them to internal programs and external resources.
+These programs focus on connecting warriors with peers, programs, and communities, providing a path to recovery and resilience.
+Through these important interactions, program staff build trust with warriors, help identify their reintegration needs, bring them out of isolation, and then match them to internal programs and external resources.
 The Organization provides the following Connection programs:

-Alumni: The Alumni program provides support and camaraderie for wounded warriors through communication, events and networking.
-It offers a wide range of activities including sporting events, educational sessions, personal and professional development summits and recreational events that provide individuals a chance to engage with other wounded warriors.
-This program also identifies, trains, and challenges leaders within the wounded warrior population to support their peers in their continued path toward physical and mental health and well-being.

-WWP Packs: Backpacks are provided to wounded service members arriving at U.S. military hospitals and trauma centers.
+Alumni: The Alumni program provides support and camaraderie for wounded warriors and their family members through communication, events and networking.
+It offers a wide range of activities including sporting events, educational sessions, personal and professional development summits and recreational events that provide individuals a chance to engage with other wounded warriors and family members.
+The Alumni program also provides backpacks to wounded service members arriving at U.S. military hospitals and trauma centers.
 WWP backpacks contain clothing and comfort items to make a warrior's hospital stay more comfortable.
 Injured warriors overseas who are evacuated from field hospitals to larger military treatment facilities abroad receive a Transitional Care Pack ("TCP"), which includes clothing and toiletries for their immediate comfort.

-International Support: Landstuhl Regional Medical Center ("LRMC") is one of the first locations warriors are transported to when injured.
-Most of the time during transport, their belongings are not transported with them.
+International Support: Landstuhl Regional Medical Center ("LRMC") is one of the first locations warriors are medically evacuated to when injured oversees, especially from combat zones in Iraq and Afghanistan.
+Most of the time their belongings are not transported with them.
 WWP wants to make their stay and travel back to the United States of America as comfortable as possible.
-WWP has dedicated resources at LRMC that distribute TCP's, provide support for events and visitation, and educate warriors on WWP's free programs and services.
+WWP has dedicated resources at LRMC that distribute TCP's, provide support for events and visitation, and educate warriors and families on WWP's free programs and services.

-Peer Support: Peer Support is the programmatic embodiment of WWP's logo, fostering relationships that enable one warrior to help another through the recovery process.
-The WWP peer support program mentors serve as listeners, role models, and motivators who can share their understanding and perspective with fellow warriors.
-WWP's goal of Peer Support is for the warrior being mentored to eventually mentor a fellow warrior - embodying the WWP's mission and logo.
+Peer Support: Peer Support is the programmatic embodiment of WWP's logo, fostering relationships that enable warriors to help other warriors through the recovery process.
+WWP peer led groups provide camaraderie and opportunities for warriors to engage with other warriors who can share their understanding and perspective.